usrNotFound/react-calendar-timeline/README.md

 Check http://0.0.0.0:8888/ in your browser and have fun!

-Please run `npm run lint` before you send a pull request. `npm run jest` runs the tests.
+Please run `npm run lint` before you send a pull request. `npm run test` runs the jest tests.

 <!--